-Teaching English at a STEM-oriented institution for the past two years has awakened my sensitivity to the role that my work plays in the contemporary world outside of the academy.
+Teaching English at a STEM-oriented institution for three years awakened my sensitivity to the role that my work plays in the contemporary world outside of the academy.
 This means that in addition to equipping my students with the tools that they need to write and communicate effectively as scholars, engineers, workers, and citizens, I see it as my responsibility to educate students in and promote the appreciation of art, culture, ideas, and humanity, as my first-year writing courses are some of the last formal opportunities for such that most of my students will have.
 For this reason, I design courses as vehicles through which my students can observe, analyze, and critique the world around them.
-My recent course about punk rock was inspired by parallels I have observed between the current state of post-Obama international disquiet and the malaise of Watergate and the Vietnam War, which gave rise to punk in New York and London in the mid-1970s.
+My course about punk rock was inspired by parallels I have observed between the current state of post-Obama international disquiet and the malaise of Watergate and the Vietnam War, which gave rise to punk in New York and London in the mid-1970s.
 In their consideration of an aesthetic and political philosophy that seems apolitical as frequently as it does unphilosophical, I reminded my students to remain aware of the truth value of the texts that they considered––interviews, oral histories, memoirs, documentary films––training them in the practice of what Paul Ricoeur calls a “hermeneutics of suspicion” using the media of twenty-first-century communication: an annotated Google Map of William S. Burroughs’s Junky, or Spotify playlists designed to soundtrack Patti Smith’s Just Kids.
 With all media at hand, I encourage students to practice critique as a generative act, deploying it affirmatively to fight ignorance: advocating for knowledge, reason, empathy, justice, honesty, and truth.

 Georgia Institute of Technology